margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## I love reading the Christian Science Quarterly Bible Lesson and studying it.
 In the year 2021, I am interacting with it online. ##

+## Week of January 25, 2020 - 'Love' - Inspiring Passages ##

+* God is love

+"...God is love, and all who live in love live in God, and God lives in them."

+* lovingkindnesses, shadow of thy wings

+"thy lovingkindness"
+"O God! therefore the children of men put their trust under the shadow of thy wings"

+* the fatness of thy house, the river of thy pleasures

+*

 ## Week of January 18, 2020 - 'Truth' - Inspiring Passages ##

 * know the Truth